 Clermont Auvergne 15-19 Leinster, Heineken Cup semi-final

-Veteran centre Brian O'Driscoll was at the heart of his side's thrilling victory over Clermont Auvergne in Bordeaux © Getty Images
+Veteran centre Brian O'Driscoll was at the heart of Leinster's gutsy victory over Clermont Auvergne in Bordeaux © Getty Images

 © ESPN EMEA Ltd

 "The fans could not be happier with the opposition and it adds an exciting element to a game that is shaping up as a thriller."
 Ben Kay previews the Premiership final showdown